Cwantic/Documentation/Explorer/index.md

 - Delete the current folder with all projects
 - Rename the current folder

+REM : the sub-folder name or project name may not contain accent !

 Select a **project** (Ex : Demo).
 Right click on it lets you :

 ![Image](../Images/Explorer4.jpg)